verge-io/docs/docs/product-guide/net-troubleshooting.md

 > If the VM is configured with DHCP and successfully receiving an address it will also automatically receive DNS configuration from the network {.is-success}

-For Additional Troubleshooting help, contact the VeregOS Support Team at: Support@Verge.io
+For Additional Troubleshooting help, contact the VergeOS Support Team at: Support@Verge.io

 <br>